mui/material-ui/docs/data/base/components/drawer/drawer.md

 # Drawer 🚧

-<p class="description">The navigation drawer (or "sidebar") provide ergonomic access to different destinations without removing the user out of context.</p>
+<p class="description">Navigation drawers (also known as sidebars) provide ergonomic access to different destinations without taking the user out of context.</p>

 :::warning
-💡 The Base UI Drawer component isn't implemented yet but it's planned!

-Upvote [this GitHub issue](https://github.com/mui/material-ui/issues/38181) if you want it to land faster!
+The Base UI Drawer component isn't available yet, but you can upvote [this GitHub issue](https://github.com/mui/material-ui/issues/38181) to see it arrive sooner.
 :::